ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/08/pgs_ss23_08_mircea.md

 Does it makes sense for you

 * ...to have procedural generation in your set of skills?
+YES!!!!

 If yes,
     * with which tool do you want to work with?

+Firstly, I'll stick with Unreal, is especially powerful for real-time applications, making it a great fit for my interests in world building and interactive installations.
+Then, I'd love to dive into Blender!
+Also, I'd love to get a dive into Touchdesigner too, for now that's one program I have no idea about.

     * which outputs / designs / setups are you aiming for?

+1. World Building- procedural generation to create vast, complex, and dynamic virtual environments
+2. Complex Patterns- procedural techniques for patterns and shapes, whether for use in virtual worlds, visuals for music, or standalone artworks
+3. maybe Data Representation?

 * ...to have Unreal in your set of skills?
+YES!!!!!!!

 If yes,
     * which Unreal topic so you want to look into next?
+Firstly, I'd like to "just" explore more.
+Maybe on a topic, create some visuals.
+Then: get a grip on Blueprints, expand on Niagara Visual Effects System and check the Virtual Reality Development!

     * which outputs / designs / setups are you aiming for?

-Describe your next steps within the lecture topics depending on your answers.
+1. Surreal, Immersive Environments- worlds that invite exploration and interaction from the user
+2. Audio-Responsive Elements- incorporating audio reactivity
+3. Interactive Installations- setups where viewers can interact with the virtual environment in a physical space, possibly using motion tracking or other hardware, could be a fascinating direction to explore.

 *Submission:* Text in your `pgs_ss23_08_lastname.md` file.